eranshmil/ionic-assignment/README.md

 # Ionic & Express.js Assignment

-An Ionic application that redirect the user to the selected/default url.
+An Ionic & Express application that redirect the user to the selected/default url.

 ## Live server